davekinkead/thesis/paper.coffee.md

         student.x = gausian(width/1.2) + student.school.x
         student.y = gausian(width/1.2) + student.school.y

+    gausian = (range) ->
+      Math.random()*range/8 + Math.random()*range/8 + Math.random()*range/8 - range/4

 ## Pure Impact

 Let's start with a sanity check.
 We will begin the simulations modelling two schools that have no educational impact in a system with no selectivity.
 What we should observe is not significant change within and between schools.
-Random enrollment and student ability is doing all the work here.
+Random enrolment and student ability is doing all the work here.

-Click on the simulation to start / stop it.

     display 'sanity-check-1', {